dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Keep your face to the sunshine and you cannot see the shadow.
+  It occurred to me that there was no difference between men, in intelligence or race, so profound as the difference between the sick and the well.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)